ucrdatacenter/ucrdatacenter.github.io/courses/SSCPOLI302/workshop2.md

 ## Loading the data

-Once you have cleaned the data, you can start analyzing it in R. Below is a template for the analysis using for the dossier 2018/0902(NLE), which is about the “Existence of a clear risk of a serious breach by Hungary of the values on which the Union is founded” (Legislative Observatory, 2024).
-Our cleaned data is stored in our project directory and is called “2018_0902_NLE_clean.xlsx”.
+Once you have cleaned the data, you can start analyzing it in R. Below is a template for the analysis using for the dossier 2022/0396(COD), which is regulating packaging and packaging waste.
+Our cleaned data is stored in our project directory and is called “2022_0396_COD_clean.xlsx”.

 In this first code chunk, you only need to change the file name and the dossier reference (see comments) to match your data.
 This code will load the meeting data, filter it for the dossier of interest, load the cleaned list of attendees, and combine the two datasets.
-So in the data we will have not only the meetings related to the dossier 2018/0902(NLE) as declared in the original data, but also the standardized attendee names and categories.
+So in the data we will have not only the meetings related to the dossier 2022/0396(COD) as declared in the original data, but also the standardized attendee names and categories.